 I grew up singing this song in elementary school (kind of funny, since I grew up in Los Angeles and didn’t have any background knowledge to connect to!), so when I came across this version, I was immediately drawn to it.
 The illustrations put a terrific, updated twist on an old classic.
 We follow a turkey family as they celebrate Thanksgiving with their barnyard friends.
 Bonus: The endpapers have the music and lyrics in a playable, sing-able version!
 No freebie needed!
 Sing the song with the kids!

 I bought this as part of a set of holiday drawing books that includes Halloween, Christmas, and Valentine’s Day.
 I like them because they are simple and fun.
 The first few pages give some basic drawing tips and then there are 9 two page spreads with how-tos for drawing such holiday items as a turkey, the Mayflower, a pilgrim hat, and more!
 This November picture book doesn’t need a freebie!
 Do a directed drawing with the kids!

 Again, this book is part of a set I purchased that includes lots of other holidays.
 I like it because it contains great background information on Thanksgiving and a terrific “Before You Begin” section with tips for cooking.
 The photographs of utensils are clearly labeled and very helpful.
 This cookbook contains seven recipes, from Apple-Honey Cranberry Sauce to Thick and Tasty Pumpkin Smoothies.
 Each recipe has clear step by step directions with photographs, along with background information on each type of food and some extra “Food Facts.”
 A short glossary, index, and link to website round out the cookbook.
 No freebie needed!
 Whip up a recipe with your kids!

-I hope you enjoy some of these books and activities with your students!
+I hope you enjoy some of these November picture books and activities with your students!

 Click below to see a video demonstration of these books and freebies!:

 I’d love to hear about your favorite November read alouds!
 Please share them in the comments!